mwan391/backend-phonebook/README.md

 Phonebook website

-backend by node.js, express, mongoDB atlas and deployed with heroku
+Creating a RESTful API using Node.js, Express, mongoDB and Mongoose

+Deployed with Heroku :

 https://fathomless-castle-14833.herokuapp.com/